PREK-X/CS50p-solutions/README.md

-My solutions to CS50-Introduction to Python week 6 problems.
+My solutions to Harvard CS50-Introduction to Programming using Python week 6 problems.